EricPHamilton/LeagueCommands/README.txt

 If you have ideas, e-mail me at ehamilton13@gmail.com

 Current commands:
-	1. None.
-Still implementing base.
+	1. clear - clears window of text.

 Planned features:
 	-help